lambdaclass/buzzconf/README.md

 ## Initial offer tickets

-You can buy tickets via [eventbrite](https://buzzconf.eventbrite.com.ar)
+Tickets will be available at [eventbrite](https://buzzconf.eventbrite.com.ar)

 ## Format

-Each accepted talk will get a 40 minute talk slot.
+Each accepted talk will get a 30 minute talk slot.

 ## Deadlines

-Call for presentations closes: Monday, March 5st, 2018
+Call for presentations closes: February 1st, 2019

-Speakers notified: Monday, March 12th, 2018

-Program announced: Wednesday, March 14th, 2018
+Speakers notified and program announced: February 15th, 2019

 ## Admission and Travel